 I hate to break it you, but that's not going to happen.

-Now I don't mean to "attack" the people that think these things: you're perfectly entitled to your opinion.
-But I can't help but feel resentment towards those people who weren't willing to give this franchise a second chance.
+To clarify, I don't mean to "attack" the people that think these things: you're perfectly entitled to your opinion.
+Hey, I'm known for having a ton of them, especially where VA is concerned, but I can't help but feel resentment towards those people who weren't willing to give this franchise a second chance.
+To those who weren't even willing to try.

 Now personally, I didn't like the movie.